Genealogy (band): Members

-The first member of the group, Essaï Altounian, a French Armenian, was announced on 16 February 2015.
-The second member of the group, Tamar Kaprelian, an American-Armenian singer, was announced on 20 February 2015.
+The first member of the group, Essaï Altounian, a French-Armenian, was announced on 16 February 2015.
+The second member of the group, Tamar Kaprelian, an Armenian-American singer, was announced on 20 February 2015.
 The third member being Vahe Tilbian, an Armenian-Ethiopian singer, was announced on 23 February 2015.
-The fourth member was Stephanie Topalian, a U.S. born Armenian-American-Japanese singer residing in Japan.
-Her father is Armenian-American and her mother Japanese; her membership was announced on 27 February 2015.
-The fifth member is Mary-Jean O'Doherty Basmadjian, an Australian opera singer of Armenian descent.
+The fourth member was Stephanie Topalian, a U.S.-born singer residing in Japan.
+Her father is Armenian and her mother is Japanese; her membership was announced on 27 February 2015.
+The fifth member is Mary-Jean O'Doherty Basmadjian, a U.S.-born Australian opera singer of Armenian descent.
 Her membership was announced on 3 March 2015.
 The sixth member is Inga Arshakyan, who also represented Armenia at the Eurovision Song Contest 2009 in Moscow, along with her sister, Anush.

-On 28 April 2015 the five Armenian diaspora members of the group, the American Kaprelian, the Australian O'Doherty Basmadjian, the Ethiopian Tilbian, the French Altounian and the Japanese-American Topalian, became Armenian citizens and at the end of an audience with President Serzh Sargsyan were given their Armenian passports by the President.
+On 28 April 2015 the five Armenian diaspora members of the group, the American Kaprelian, the Australian O'Doherty Basmadjian, the Ethiopian Tilbian, the French Altounian and the Japanese Topalian, became Armenian citizens and at the end of an audience with President Serzh Sargsyan were given their Armenian passports by the President.
 The sixth member Inga Arshakyan already carries Armenian citizenship.